Red-Rapious/CS-Classes-M1-S1/README.md

 Contributing to this repository is encouraged: please let me know about typos and suggestions, using the GitHub issue feature or through a PR.
 Small additions are also welcomed.

 ## Disclaimer
-Despite being written and organised by me, these documents contain material heavily inspired by my teacher's own classes.
+Despite being written and organized by me, these documents contain material heavily inspired by my teacher's own classes.